 For the guests who are already in their seats, separating the entryway from the dining room(s) serves to create a bubble of privacy around their meal.

 These guests aren’t distracted by all the people coming in and going out.
 They aren’t inconvenienced by the cold or hot air rushing in when outside doors are opened.
-And they aren’t subjected to the noise of those making waiting for a table.
+And they aren’t subjected to the noise of those waiting for a table.

 Similarly, the restaurant floor plan above separates the new guests from the dining guests.
 It also provides ample seating for those waiting for their table.